Pakettikauppa/woo-pakettikauppa/readme.txt

 *   Store owner can generate the shipping label in one click
 *   Store owners and customers get tracking code links and status information
 *   Support for Cash-On-Delivery
-*   Test mode available that uses the testing API without registeration
+*   Test mode available that uses the testing API without registration

 == Installation ==